OctoConsulting/workshop-watsonxai-foundations/watsonxai-platform.md

-# Technical POV on Watsonx.ai
+# Technical POV on watsonx.ai

 ## Required Viewing
-[Click this link and skip to 9:45 mins into the video and watch until 29:30](https://ibmtechxchange.bemyapp.com/?mc_cid=5157367e5d&mc_eid=87d6e55928#/conference/6488cc581cbdaaa41ab5ec9e) to hear Sriram Raghavan, Vice President for IBM Research AI, describe Watsonx.ai from a technical POV.
+[Click this link and skip to 9:45 mins into the video and watch until 29:30](https://ibm.seismic.com/app?ContentId=84ed761e-82b9-4fd5-bbd7-58750f13849f) to hear Sriram Raghavan, Vice President for IBM Research AI, describe watsonx.ai from a technical POV.

 ### Watsonx.ai in Context
 <p>